-The result is accurate information that is relevant and can be used to successfully influence management decisions regarding change that impacts manufacturing performance.
-Performance indicators provide the feedback required to measure the trend of improvements made and are important to understand the scale of the business problem and the potential for improvement (See figure below).
+The result is accurate information that is relevant and can be used to successfully influence management decisions regarding changes that impacts manufacturing performance.
+Performance indicators provide the feedback required to measure the trend of improvements made and are important to understanding the scale of the business problem and the potential for improvement (See figure below).

 Overall Equipment Effectiveness (OEE) is a Real-time Performance Management metric that trends the impact of the classical 6 big losses as defined by the Total Productive Management (TPM) improvement program.
 OEE is an equipment centric RPM metric that measures the quality, performance and availability of systems.